 Yet, one late winter day in 2015, the sky finally opened up over the Atacama Desert, with the largest rainfall ever recorded for the region.
 The desert swelled up with water, creating hundreds of rivers that stretched all the way to the Pacific Ocean.
 Today, if you were to visit the Atacama Desert, you would have to walk through miles of beautiful pink and purple mallow flowers that have bloomed as a result of that truly unforgettable day.

 While the new year is still unfolding, it is very easy for you and I to place our attention on those places that appear to be dry and unproductive in our own lives.
-While our altitudes and prayer life with God can be at their highest level in years, we will always experience a few desert-like seasons when it seems that God is never going to rain His blessings down upon us.
+While our prayer life and commitments of faith can be at their highest level in years, it is not unusual to still experience a few desert-like seasons when it seems like God is never going to rain His blessings down upon us.

-It is during those seasons where we must never forget what God promised through the words of Isaiah, who spent literally most of his life walking in the desert:
+It is during those seasons where we must never forget what God promised a man by the name of Isaiah, who spent literally most of his life walking around in the desert on God’s behalf:

-Never forget that a present condition does not equate to a broken promise.
-This new year, don’t see your desert as a place to run away from, but rather as a place God wants you to bloom within.
+Isaiah 43:18-19 is a great reminder that a dry condition does not equate to a broken promise.
+Be careful not to deduce so quickly your desert as a place to run away from.
+It may in fact be a place God wants you to bloom within.